sagemath/trac_to_gh/Issue 2786.md

 # Issue 2786: [with spkg] update zn_poly to 0.8

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2786

 Original creator: dmharvey